Mandate for Syria and the Lebanon

-During the two years that followed the end of the war in 1918 -and in accordance with the Sykes–Picot Agreement signed by Britain and France during the war- the British held control of most of Ottoman Mesopotamia (modern Iraq) and the southern part of Ottoman Syria (Palestine and Transjordan), while the French controlled the rest of Ottoman Syria, Lebanon, Alexandretta (Hatay) and portions of southeastern Turkey.
+During the two years that followed the end of the war in 1918—and in accordance with the Sykes–Picot Agreement signed by the United Kingdom and France during the war—the British held control of most of Ottoman Iraq (now Iraq) and the southern part of Ottoman Syria (now Israel, Palestine and Transjordan), while the French controlled the rest of Ottoman Syria (including Lebanon, Alexandretta, and portions of Cilicia).
 In the early 1920s, British and French control of these territories became formalized by the League of Nations' mandate system.
 And on 29 September 1923 France was assigned the League of Nations mandate of Syria, which included the territory of present-day Lebanon and Alexandretta in addition to modern Syria.
+The League of Nations monitored the mandates through the Permanent Mandates Commission (PMC).
+The PMC allowed other states to voice their thoughts on the management of the mandates, such as in economic matters.

-The administration of the region under the French was carried out through a number of different governments and territories, including the Syrian Federation (1922–24), the State of Syria (1924–30) and the Syrian Republic (1930–1950), as well as smaller states: the State of Greater Lebanon, the Alawite State and Jabal Druze State.
+The administration of the region under the French was carried out through a number of different governments and territories, including the Syrian Federation (1922–1924), the State of Syria (1925-1930) and the Mandatory Syrian Republic (1930–1946), as well as smaller states: Greater Lebanon, the Alawite State, and the Jabal Druze State.
 Hatay State was annexed by Turkey in 1939.
 The French mandate lasted until 1946, when French troops eventually left Syria and Lebanon, which had both declared independence during World War II.